jrsoftware/issrc/.github/ISSUE_TEMPLATE.md

-Before submitting your issue please first read https://github.com/jrsoftware/issrc/blob/master/CONTRIBUTING.md
+Before submitting your issue please first read https://github.com/jrsoftware/issrc/blob/master/CONTRIBUTING.md, also linked above.
+Do not submit questions here!
+Only submit feature requests if you have already discussed them.
+Thanks!

-- [ ] I have read CONTRIBUTING.md.
-- [ ] My issue is not a question.
-- [ ] If my issue is a feature request I have discussed this feature request first on the [newsgroups](http://www.jrsoftware.org/newsgroups.php) (web-based interface available).